-Greystone.Net’s Gap Analysis is a comprehensive assessment of a health system’s existing public facing Website or intranet to determine the steps needed to move from its current state to a desired, future state.
+Greystone.Net’s Healthcare system Website analysis, or Gap Analysis, is a comprehensive assessment of a health system’s existing public facing Website or intranet to determine the steps needed to move from its current state to a desired, future state.

 The process can be customized to focus on the “hot button” Web issues of the health system, but a typical Gap Analysis starts with a current state assessment.
 The resulting analysis enables your team to reflect objectively on the differences between the current state of the Website and what you want it to be in the future, and identify the gaps between the two.
 More importantly, it helps identify the tasks and resources needed to close the gap.